eartharoid/leekslazylogger/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Tell me about a problem
+about: Report an issue or bug
-title: "Bug report"
+title: ''
-labels: bug, help wanted
+labels: ''
-assignees: eartharoid
+assignees: ''

 ---

-#### Describe the bug
+**Describe the bug**

-> A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

-#### To Reproduce
+**To Reproduce**

-Steps to reproduce the behaviour:
+Steps to reproduce the behavior:

-1. ...
-2. ...

-#### Expected behaviour
+**Expected behavior**

-> A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen.

-#### Version(s)

-- 1.x

-#### Screenshots
+**Screenshots**

-> If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.

-#### Additional context
+**Additional context**

-Add any other information about the problem here.
+Add any other context about the problem here.